Habitat for Humanity Canada’s National Board of Directors

 |Don Bjornson (Chair)

-Don Bjornson was first elected to the National Board of Directors in 2011 and reelected in 2014.
-Don served as Chair of the Governance Committee from 2012 to 2015.
+Don Bjornson was first elected to the National Board of Directors in 2011 and re-elected in 2014.
+Don served as Chair of the Governance Committee from 2011 to 2015 and was elected Chair of the Board in 2015.
 He has been a director of Habitat for Humanity Manitoba since 2007 and served as Chair from 2010 to 2011.
-Don is a lawyer by profession and is currently in-house counsel with Manitoba Hydro where he practices primarily in the area of international and interprovincial energy trade and regulation.
+Don is a lawyer by profession and is in-house counsel with Manitoba Hydro where he practices in the area of international and interprovincial energy trade and regulation.
 Don’s other volunteer work includes serving as director and legal counsel to other non-profit entities.
-Don holds both a Bachelor of Science and a Juris Doctor (J.D.) from the University of Manitoba.
+Don holds a Bachelor of Science and a Juris Doctor both from the University of Manitoba.

 |Greg Stewart (Vice-Chair)